 While we think their folding BBQ might be a little excessive for most caravaners – it will certainly stoke some jealousy across the camp site.
 It cooks a treat.

 Crusader Table Top Gas BBQ Inc Lava Rock

 It has folding legs which then double as a lid retainer when travelling, so it doesn’t open.
 It has easy assembly so you can quickly get cooking.
-Due to being a gas BBQ it runs off Propane or Butane gas and is also supplied with lava rock that adds a lovely barbeque smoky flavour to your meats.
+Due to it being a gas BBQ, it runs off Propane or Butane gas and is also supplied with lava rock that adds a lovely barbeque smoky flavour to your meats.

-The BBQ provides you with a generous cooking area of Cooking Area: 42cm x 27cm, giving it enough size so you can cook a reasonable volume of food in one go.
+The BBQ provides you with a generous cooking area of 42cm x 27cm, giving it enough size so you can cook a reasonable volume of food in one go.
 This is an effective caravan BBQ, especially when you consider the price and added features.